TheKinginTheNorth-BrandonLuo/Leeetcode_Java/DFS/backtrack/README.md

 ## 47. Permutations II and 46
 The biggest difference is also removing duplicates.
 We need to use same way as above, ie, after sorting array(most important), we need to check if i > 0 and nums[i] == nums[i - 1], also boolean[i] == false

+## 282. Expression Add Operators
+Trick of reset--StringBuilder.setLength(previous recorded length) to clear string so far and do next operation